gmderim0726/PowerBi-Portfolio/CreditAnalysis/README.md

 A bank needed a clean visualization of credit usage to mitigate default risk and reduce costumer churn.
 The project's goal was to build an ent-to-end pipeline to ingest raw data and create management and operational dashboards.

+## Source Data

+The dataset used in this project was obtained from **Kaggle**.
+It contains information about credit card clients, including their demographic profiles, credit limits, and transaction behaviors.
+* **Link to the dataset:** [https://www.kaggle.com/datasets/sakshigoyal7/credit-card-customers]

 ## Key questions explored

 1. What are the total values for credit limit, revolving balance, and churn rate?